jonsag/pyTumblrSql/README.md

 # pyTumblrSql
-A tool to dl tumblr pics and vids and log all files and progress to MySql db
+A tool to download tumblr pics and vids and log all files and progress to MySql db

 MySql cheatsheet: